Reasons to come every winter

 The Murphy Creek Trail is a spur route connecting the Haywire Grade and the Big Spring Trail.
 It is nine miles long and about half of it is along country roads.
 The main access points are from the Haywire Grade or Big Spring Trail and signs are provided indicating these turnoffs.

 The Nahma Grade Snowmobile Trail: 31 miles

-It is marked and groomed for your winter enjoyment.
-Connections can be made to other trails to increase your total ride.
-These trails are maintained jointly by the USDA Forest Service and the Michigan Department of Natural resources.
-Grooming of the trail is done by the Michigan DNR.
-Maps and regulations are available at the District Rangers Office or the Supervisor’s Office of the Hiawatha National Forest.
+This marked and groomed trail is maintained jointly by the USDA Forest Service and the Michigan Department of Natural Resources (DNR) and offers connections to other trails to increase your enjoyment.
 The trail head is on I-40 near County Road 509, 2 miles east of Rapid River, in Delta County.
 The first segment is 11 miles long and is located on a natural gas pipeline.
 It passes through lowlands, stands of jack pine, and sand flats.
 Near Forest Highway 13, the trail takes you north 20.3 miles to connect with the Baldy Lake Trail at County Road 440.
 Much of this segment uses the old abandoned logging railroad grades.

 North Hiawatha Trail: 18 miles

 The North Hiawatha Trail runs from the Forest’s northwest boundary, near Rock River, to M-94 south of Christmas.
 At M-94 it connects with the east-west running Coal Wood Grade ORV Trail.
 North, at Rock River, the North Hiawatha Trail connects with a trail that leads west near M-28 towards Marquette.